 New Zealand switched in 1996 from Single-Member Districts to a layer of SMDs within Fair Representation.
 This is called Mixed-Member Proportional or MMP.
-A small, one-seat district focuses more on local issues.
-Fair Rep frees us to elect reps with widespread appeals.
+The small, one-seat districts focus more on local issues.
+Fair Rep lists can elect reps with widespread appeals.